audaciaconsulting/Audacia.CodeAnalysis/dotnet-roslyn/analyzers/Audacia.CodeAnalysis.Analyzers/README.md

 Maximum allowed nesting can be configured in `.editorconfig` by setting `dotnet_diagnostic.ACL1011.max_control_statement_depth`.

-## ACL1012 - Don't pass predicates into 'Where' methosd with too many clauses
+## ACL1012 - Don't pass predicates into 'Where' methods with too many clauses

 ACL1012 checks how many logical and clauses are contained in a `Where` method call's predicate and raises a warning if there are too many, by default after 3.